 Nagasaki is probably most well known as the Japanese city where the US dropped a second nuclear bomb on August 9th 1945 after bombing Hiroshima just days prior on the 6th of August.
-Present day Nagasaki is a very pretty city that sits in a bay surrounded my meandering green hills; and it offers visitors a good mixture of historic and modern attractions.
+Present day Nagasaki is a very pretty city that sits in a bay surrounded my meandering green hills, and it offers visitors a good mixture of historic and modern attractions.
 To get down there from Niseko we drove up to New Chitose airport, boarded a plane to Tokyo before getting on another plane to Nagasaki.
 In total, it was about 7 hours travel time from Niseko.

 Portuguese and Dutch influences can be felt throughout the city in the trams that roll along many of the main streets, as well as the architecture, food and people.
 Portuguese explorers first came into what was then just a village in 1543 and from these first interactions, international trade and contact increased.
 Ships continued to visit Nagasaki every year, and the town rapidly grew into a centre for Portuguese trade.
 Interestingly, tempura which is now synonymous with Japanese cuisine was first introduced to Japan by the Portuguese Jesuit missionaries who were active in Nagasaki.

-Glover Gardens was our first tourist stop and is named after Thomas Blake Glover, who travelled from Scotland, to build his home on Minami-Yamate hill in 1863.
+Glover Garden was our first tourist stop and is named after Thomas Blake Glover, who travelled from Scotland, to build his home on Minami-Yamate hill in 1863.
 Following the Meiji restoration, Japan once again opened up Nagasaki shipping port to free trade and the Europeans and Chinese poured into designated areas for foreigners.
 Glover Gardens was restored in the 1970’s and many of the European houses from around Nagasaki were moved to this area.

 Nagasaki is famous for having a number of important Christian sites, closely linked to the founding and development of Christianity in Japan.
-Oura cathedral is one of Japan’s oldest surviving churches.
+Oura cathedral is one of Japan’s oldest surviving

 The following day, after our morning meetings we ventured by tram to the Nagasaki Peace Park which commemorates the atomic bombing of 1945.
-In the park are lots of monuments and statues from all over the world with the peace statue as the centrepiece.
+In the park are lots of monuments and statues from all over the world with the peace statue as the centre piece.
 Nearby was Hypocenter park that marks the atomic explosion's epicenter as well as housing a cross section of earth preserved since the blast that shows just how much destruction the bomb wrought.